The REVERT (taRgeted thErapy for adVanced colorEctal canceR paTients) project, financed

 Biochemistry and Clinical Molecular Biology at the San Raffaele Open University of Rome.
 “The

-“, she says, “is to build an innovative Artificial Intelligence-based decision support system
+goal“, she says, “is to build an innovative Artificial Intelligence-based decision support system

 using the experience and real-world data of several general hospitals operating in the EU